SolarDub/make_fake_vmap/README.md

     $ make clean

-An executable file, make_fake_vmap.exe is produced in the /bin directory
+An executable file, make_fake_vmap.exe, is produced in the /bin directory

 ## Execution